CarlosRamirezGarcia/resume/README.md

-# resume

-A single-page one-column latex resume resume
+- A single-page one-column latex resume resume

 # requirements
 - latex: miktex ou texlive
+- compiled with pdflatex
-- latex code editor (any)
+- any latex code editor (your preference)